 For the stuffing

-- 1 teaspoon butter or ghee (coconut oil or olive oil can also be used)
+- 1 teaspoon butter ghee, coconut oil or olive oil can also be used

 - Zest of 1 lemon